ericasaywhat/SmoothCriminals/reports/project_proposal.md

 **https://Data.lacity.org/Api/Views/y8tr-7khq, 19 Apr.
 2017.**

 This is data on the crime in the city of Los Angeles from 2010 to 2017.
 It is compiled by the LAPD and is currently available on the city website.

+**Cohen, Lawrence E., and Marcus Felson. ["Social change and crime rate trends: A routine activity approach."](http://www.jstor.org/stable/2094589) American sociological review (1979): 588-608.**

+Cohen and Felson introduce the idea of routine activity theory in which they state that crime is not affected by social causes such as poverty or unemployment.
+They focus on the circumstances under which an individual carries out a crime.
+During their time, the conventional theories of crime was unable to explain why crime rates increased post World War II since the economy was on the rise.
+Their routine activity theory states that there was more crime post WWII since people were generally more wealthy and there was more to steal.